-Water quality technicians test the water weekly for bacteriological activity at four locations.
+Our certified water operators test the water at four locations weekly for bacteriological activity.
 We also perform bacteriological tests on each active well site monthly and quarterly.
 The samples are tested by an independent state certified lab.

 Disinfect for Safety